rkanapka/homelab/README.md

 docker-compose --env-file ~/homelab/.env up -d
 ```

-4. You will have to additionally configure Plex, Prowlarr, SOnnar, Radarr & Transimission settings via UI.
+4. You will have to additionally configure Plex, Prowlarr, Sonnar, Radarr & Transimission settings via UI.

 ---